ezra-bible-app/ezrabibleapp.net/index.md

 * Switchable light/dark color theme
 * Export of user data (tags and notes) to CSV file
 * Export of verse lists and notes to Word documents
-* User data can be synchronized across multiple devices
+* User data can be synchronized across multiple devices based on Dropbox integration
 * Localizations for English, Spanish, German, Dutch, French, Slovakian, Ukrainian, Russian, Romanian, Brazilian Portuguese

 A detailed list of features can be found [on a separate page](/features).